-The IP packager merges files from the active sources fileset into the Synthesis and Simulation file groups.
-Files that are in the sources fileset, but not used for synthesis are not added to either the Synthesis or Simulation file groups.
-Files associated with the active simulation fileset are merged only into the Simulation file group.
-A warning is issued for any un-referenced file in the active fileset.
+The IP packager merges files from the active sources file set into the Synthesis and Simulation file groups.
+Files that are in the sources file set, but not used for synthesis are not added to either the Synthesis or Simulation file groups.
+Files associated with the active simulation file set are merged only into the Simulation file group.
+A warning is issued for any un-referenced file in the active file set.

-IMPORTANT: Files added to the Vivado project should be copied into the project.
+IMPORTANT!
+Files added to the Vivado project should be copied into the project.
 Files associated with the IP should be contained in a path within the IP directory to ensure proper reuse

-2. To add or remove files from a packaged IP, go to Tools > Package IP use the Add or the Remove button.
+To add or remove files from a packaged IP, go to Tools → Package IP use the Add or the Package IP use the Package IP use the Add or the Package IP use the Package IP use the Package IP use the Package

-If any changes were made in the file the Merge changes from File Groups Wizard hyperlink in the banner displays, as shown Figure 4-11.
+If any changes were made in the file, the Merge changes from File Groups Wizard hyperlink in the banner displays, as shown the following figure.